mpaperno/TJoy/README.md

   of an axis and a "fine" slider which controls a smaller range of the same axis.
 Linked controls are updated in real-time.
 * Optional reporting of current joystick axis positions and button states at a configurable update frequency.
-* Connect and disconnect to joystick driver on demand (via an action) and see current connection status (via a state).
+* Connect and disconnect to joystick driver on demand (automatically or via an action) and monitor current connection status via events.

 ## Examples

-We need some... for now check what's in the [assets](https://github.com/mpaperno/TJoy/tree/main/assets) folder in this repo.
+Check what's in the [assets](https://github.com/mpaperno/TJoy/tree/main/assets) folder in this repo.
+There are a few demo/test pages with screenshots and a small icon pack.
+These are not included with the release download, so download them separately from that folder if you want.

 ## Setup

+### Supported Virtual Joystick/Gamepad Drivers

+  * **vJoy v2.1.x** series driver for virtual joysticks.
+Latest signed and working version is here: [v2.1.9.1](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1).
+    * Reports are that it works on Windows 11, but it may need a few tries to install.
+I have perosnally only tested on Windows 10 21H2.
+    * In theory _TJoy_ _should_ work with older 2.x versions but I haven't tested.
+    * **vJoy v2.2.x series drivers are currently only partially supported.** Specifically the joystick states are not available.
+It does not currently support Win11 either.
+      This is pending more testing and may change if it eventually gets fixed for Win11.
+I recommend using v2.1.9 for now.
+  * **vXBox v1.7.1.2** a.k.a `ScpVbus` by the author ov _vJoy_, for emulating up to 4 XBox-style Gamepads: [Download at https://github.com/shauleiz/ScpVBus/releases](https://github.com/shauleiz/ScpVBus/releases).
+  * Support for [ViGEm Bus](https://github.com/ViGEm/ViGEmBus) is planned for a future release.

 ### Requirements:
+* **One or more virtual joystick/gamepad driver** from the list of supported ones above.
+You **must** install driver(s) separately otherwise _TJoy_ can do nothing useful.
 * [Touch Portal](https://www.touch-portal.com) Pro (paid version) for Windows, v3.0.6 or newer.
-* **`vJoy` device driver**.
-You **must** install this separately otherwise this plugin can do nothing useful.
-  * Currently the latest signed version I can find is [v2.2.1.1](https://github.com/njz3/vJoy/releases) from https://github.com/njz3/vJoy which works fine on my **Windows 10** 21H2.
-  * For **Windows 11** it seems like [v2.1.9.1](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1) from the original author works better.
-It may need a few tries to install.
 * The latest version of this plugin: get the `TJoy-TouchPortal-Plugin-X.X.X.X.tpp` file from the latest release on the [Releases](https://github.com/mpaperno/TJoy/releases) page.

 ### Install:
+1. Install (or already have installed) one or more of the supported virtual joystick drivers listed above.
+Also of course you will need Touch Portal installed.
-1. The plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
-If you know how to import a plugin, just do that and skip to step 4.
+2. The _TJoy_ plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
+If you know how to import a plugin, just do that and skip to step 5.
 There is also a [short guide](https://www.touch-portal.com/blog/post/tutorials/import-plugin-guide.php) on the Touch Portal site.
-2. Import the plugin:
+3. Import the plugin:
     1. Start _Touch Portal_ (if not already running).
     2. Click the "gear" icon at the top and select "Import plugin..." from the menu.
     3. Browse to where you downloaded this plugin's `.tpp` file and select it.
-3. Restart _Touch Portal_
+4. Restart _Touch Portal_
     * When prompted by _Touch Portal_ to trust the plugin startup script, select "Yes" (the source code is public!).
-4. Make sure `vJoy` driver is installed and at least one device is configured.
+5. Make sure `vJoy` driver is installed and at least one device is configured.
 If you are not familiar with vJoy setup, it's easy (there is a configuration app available once the driver is installed) but there are also many tutorials available online.
-5. In Touch Portal, open the __Settings__ page (gear icon), navigate to the __Plug-ins__ page, then select `TJoy Touch Portal Plugin` from the dropdown list.
+6. In Touch Portal, open the __Settings__ page (gear icon), navigate to the __Plug-ins__ page, then select `TJoy Touch Portal Plugin` from the dropdown list.
 Enter the number of your configured `vJoy` device (typically `1`) in the `vJoy Device ID` field and hit the _Save_ button.
-6. That's it for the configuration, now you're ready to create some joystick controls and use the plugin!
+7. That's it for the configuration, now you're ready to create some joystick controls and use the plugin!

 ### Configure
 Several settings are available in the _Touch Portal_ _Settings_ window (select _Plug-ins_ on the left, then _TJoy _Touch Portal_ Plugin_ from the dropdown menu).
 The options are as follows:

-* `vJoy Device ID`: The number of the `vJoy` device configured on your system which you would like to use.
-Enter zero to disable the vJoy connection entirely.
+* `Default Device`: The name/number of the default device configured on your system which you would like to use.
+  All the action and slider controls are set to use the "Default" device by default.
+If you mostly use one device, this prevents the need to select a device for each action/slider.
+The default device will also be connected automatically at startup.
+  * You can enter just a number here, for example for `vJoy` you would specify a device ID of 1-16, or for one of the gamepad drivers it could be 1-4.
+If you have mutiple drivers installed, it will look a vJoy joystick first, then one of the gamepad drivers.
+  * You can also be more specific here by providing a device (driver) name as well as a number.
+For example: `vJoy 1`.
+    The device names are as follows (case insensitive): `vJoy`, `vXBox` (future: `vbXBox`, and `vbDS4`)
+  * Enter zero to disable the default device feature.
+In this case you will need to select a specific device to use for every action/slider you configure.

+* `Auto-Connect Device On Action/Slider Event`: When enabled (`1`), activating an action (button) or moving a slider which controls a non-connected device will automatically try connecting to it.
+Set to `0` to disable.

-* `vJoy State Update Interval`: The plugin can optionally send the current joystick axis and button values as TP States.
+* `Position State Report Update Interval`: The plugin can optionally send the current joystick axis and button values as TP States.
 Enter how often to send these updates, in milliseconds, or enter zero to disable them.

 * `Report Raw Axis Values`: When reporting is enabled (above), the axis values are by default sent as percentages.
   Enable this option to get the actual raw values instead (eg. for vJoy axis it's 0-32767).

 * `Buttons To Report`: vJoy can have up to 128 buttons configured.
 That's a lot of states to send over if you don't need them all.
 Here you can specify the maximum number of buttons to report (eg. `8` to get buttons 1-8),